risk-first/website/menagerie/Map-And-Territory-Risk.md

 ## Inadequate Equilibria

 So far, we've considered what happens to individuals, teams and organisations when told to optimise around a particular objective.
-Sometime
+In [Coordination Risk]() we looked at how [Communication]() was critical for Coordination to happen.
+And, as we've already discussed, [Abstraction]() is a key part of communication.

+The languages we adopt or create are _sets of useful abstractions_ that allow us to communicate.
+But what happens when this goes wrong?

-**Inadequate Equilibria** is a book by Eleizer Yudkovsky, who looks at how **Map and Territory Risk** can break not just departments, but entire societal systems.
-Here is one example involving _academics_ and _grantmakers_ in academia:
+[Inadequate Equilibria](https://equilibriabook.com) by Eleizer Yudkovsky, looks at how perverse incentive mechanisms break not just departments, but entire societal systems.
+He highlights one example involving _academics_ and _grantmakers_ in academia:

  - It's not very apparent which scientists are better than which other scientists.
  - One proxy is what they've published (scientific papers) and where they've published (journals).